analogicus/jnw_gr02_sky130a/README.md

 - Using a basic capacitor and opamp as comparator we get the 1 or 0 if the Vcap is larger than Vref from previous module.
 - Current is filling this capacitor and we "measure" the voltage on it
 - Capacitor is emptied through MOSFET at a RST signal
 - Bellow is an image of Vcap and Vout signal, Vref is around 1.15V.
-The Vcap is reset twice in this figure
+The Vcap is reset twice in this figure.
+The speed of reset is way higher than it will be in the end design.
+Quick calculation lands us that f_rst will be less than 150kHz.
+In this simulation is 1MHz

 ![Alt text](https://github.com/analogicus/jnw_gr02_sky130a/blob/main/sim/JNW_VIS_ITIME/Vcap_Vout.png?raw=true)
 ---